Breastfeeding: Weaning

 Weaning is the process of replacing breast milk with other foods; the infant is fully weaned after the replacement is complete.
 Psychological factors affect the weaning process for both mother and infant, as issues of closeness and separation are very prominent.
-Unless a medical emergency necessitates abruptly stopping breastfeeding, it is best to gradually increase the period between feedings and/or eliminate feedings to allow the breasts to adjust to the decreased demands without becoming engorged.
+Unless a medical emergency necessitates abruptly stopping breastfeeding, it is best to gradually increase the period between feedings or eliminate feedings to allow the breasts to adjust to the decreased demands without becoming engorged.
+Studies show that a large number of women discontinue breastfeeding early due to lack of working place support for breastfeeding mothers.
 La Leche League advises parents to shift their children's focus at bedtime away from breastfeeding, as it is often the most difficult feeding for them to let go.